 Frances specialises in Federal and Supreme Court litigation with a focus on claims related to financial products, accounting irregularities and the health sector.

 Frances manages large scale and high profile litigation with careful and strategic focus.
-She has held the central co-ordinating role in large litigation projects for over 15 years, including and large regulatory actions, large investment related class actions (on both the plaintiff and defendant side), multifaceted defence projects and high value audit and accounting claims.
+She has held the central co-ordinating role in large litigation projects for over 15 years, including in large regulatory actions, large investment related litigation (including class actions on both the plaintiff and defendant side), multifaceted defence projects and high value audit and accounting claims.

-Alongside her litigation work, Frances is joint pro bono partner.
+Alongside her litigation work, Frances is joint chair of the firm’s pro bono practice.
 She has played a central leadership role in driving the firm’s national practice which supports low income, disadvantaged and marginalised people in the Australian community and the organisations that support them.
-In only two years, our practice achieved 48 pro bono hours per lawyer, exceeding the national pro bono target – a process that is usually expected to take five years.

 Working on secondment with the ASIC team in the claim formulation phase of the ASIC ANZ and Westpac claims in respect of the bank bill swap rate.
 (Settled).